Inifomeeo/rss-agg/README.md

-# web-server
+# Aggregator

-Creating a aweb server in Go
+Creating a web server that aggregates content from RSS feeds.